Christos Ardizoglou: International career

 Ardizoglou was a member of Greece U19 from 1973 to 1974.
-He played in the qualifing round of the 1973 UEFA European Under-18 Championship, where they finised second behind Romania.
+He played in the qualifying round of the 1973 UEFA European Under-18 Championship, where they finised second behind Romania.
 The following year he was part of the squad the qualified in the 1974 UEFA European Under-18 Championship and reached its semi-finals, where the lost to Yugoslavia.
 A few days later, a group of Greek internationals met the referee of the match by accident which they attacked.
 Amongst his attackers, the referee identified Ardizoglou and Voulgaris of Olympiacos Volos and filed a report, which resulted in his punishment with a two-year ban from the club and international competitions of UEFA.

 On 24 September 1975 Ardizoglou made his debut for Greece against Romania for the Balkan Cup.
 He was member of the squad that participated in UEFA Euro 1980, which consisted Greece's debut in a major tournament.
 He played 43 times in total scoring 2 goals.
 He has also been invited once to the World XI.